 Meanwhile, on the “Details” screen, you’ll be able to view the full URLs of the pages you visited.
 So if you’re reading multiple articles, for example, you’ll know which you spent most time on:

 Just like when you’re using a document-based app, if you hover over the timeline, you can see the full URL of the page you were on.
 So you can get really detailed with your knowledge of what you were working on at a specific time:

 And if you’d like to create a rule for a website, Option/Alt (⌥)-drag its domain from the “Websites” card onto the corresponding project.
 If you’d only like to assign specific website sub-paths or URLs, see here.

 As you may have already seen from the screenshots, you’re not limited to only one browser with Timing.
 URL tracking is supported for all the common browsers:

-- Google Chrome (including Chrome Canary and Chromium)
+- Google Chrome time tracking (including Chrome Canary and Chromium)